cocos/cocos-docs/en/editor/publish/publish-ios-app-clip.md

 # Publish to iOS App Clip (Light App)

-Starting from the v1.2.1 version, the Xcode project built on the iOS platform already includes the **App Clip** compilation target.
+The Xcode project built on the iOS platform already includes the **App Clip** compilation target.
 After constructing resources through this process, the **App Clip** application can be run and/or published.

 **Cocos Creator** also supports embedding the game into other Xcode projects by way of **App Clip**.
 For example, after using other game engines to **generate** iOS project files, the **Cocos Creator** project can be embedded in it through this construction process.
 It is convenient for players to easily experience the application through **App Clip**.